roberthart56/projects/Vial_lights/README.md

 Worked on Barbara's vials, installing a red LED in one.
 Here are some notes:
  * Used Dad's tiny manipulating tools and his microscope.
  * Made soldering jig from Oomoo25.
 Great idea, but need stiffer material.
 Probably sacrifice a cooking utensil!
  * Soldering easier than expected.
 Used small tip.
+No extra flux.
  * inject with 1.2mm needle.
+Pull LED and wires into needle from tip side.
+When needle is inserted, push wires in, and withdraw needle.
  * 100 Ohm resistor in series gives approx 30mA, the maximum specced current for this LED.
 (0402, Digikey 732-11991-1).

 ![LED in vial](./vial_led.jpg)